-The college-level review process concludes with the independent recommendation of the Dean.
-Following university guidelines, the Dean's report will provide a general basis for understanding the strengths and weaknesses of the case, address any mixed or negative votes, and explain the decision for the Dean's recommendation.
+The college-level review process concludes with the independent recommendation of the dean.
+Following university guidelines, the dean's report will provide a summary of the strengths and weaknesses of the case, address any mixed or negative votes, and explain the decision for the dean's recommendation.